huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_instance.md

   Changing this will create a new resource.

+* `vpcep_service_name` - (Optional, String) Specifies the name of the VPC endpoint service.
+  It can contain a maximum of 16 characters, including letters, digits, underscores (_), and hyphens (-).

+  -> This parameter is only available if the `loadbalancer_provider` is **elb**.
+     Only enable and update operations are supported, and disable operation is not supported.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the dedicated instance.

 ## Attribute Reference